Really like FrontalCortex? Let us know.

 A famous elderly, retired model presents to the E.R.
 She had no neurologic defecits prior to this morning, when she awoke to several new symptoms, the most concerning to her of which are changes in the way her face looks, as shown in the image above.

-History and physical exam reveal new onset of loss of pain and temperature sensation in the left face, nausea and vomiting, decreased motion of the vocal cord on the left, dysphagia, loss of pain and temperature sensation in the right side of the body, diminished gag reflex, paresthesias on the left side of the face, oscillopsia, an illusion of titling of vision, ataxia on the left, vertigo, vertical diplopia, decreased elevation of the palate on the left, and nystagmus.
+History and physical exam reveal new onset of decreased motion of the vocal cord on the left, nausea and vomiting, an illusion of titling of vision, diminished gag reflex, dysphagia, anhidrosis in the left face, hoarseness, vertical diplopia, loss of pain and temperature sensation in the right side of the body, loss of pain and temperature sensation in the left face, lateropulsion to the left, decreased elevation of the palate on the left, loss of gustation, and ataxia on the left.

 Of the following choices, which ONE other finding would you MOST expect to see in this patient?